chuangw6/COMP30022ITProject_Workshop/README.md

 This repository contains workshop slides of the course [COMP30022](https://handbook.unimelb.edu.au/2019/subjects/comp30022).
 ### **Author**
 ---
-[Chuang Wang](www.linkedin.com/in/chuangw), IT Capstone Project Supervisor for COMP30022 Semester2 2019 given by [University of Melbourne](https://www.unimelb.edu.au/)
+Chuang Wang, IT Capstone Project Supervisor for COMP30022 Semester2 2019 given by [University of Melbourne](https://www.unimelb.edu.au/)
+LinkedIn:www.linkedin.com/in/chuangw
 ### **Course Info**
 ---
 For more information about the course, please check the [handbook](https://handbook.unimelb.edu.au/2019/subjects/comp30022) for the course.